GALVINLAI/OICD_for_VQA/README.md

 These scripts perform numerical simulations of the **TFIM** and **XXZ** models using the proposed **Optimal Interpolation-based Coordinate Descent (OICD)** method.

-Here’s a refined version of your README section that includes the relevant details about the **NotOptInterp_maxcut_HEA.ipynb** notebook:

----

 ## Notebook: `NotOptInterp_maxcut_HEA.ipynb`

 This Jupyter notebook demonstrates the importance of optimal interpolation nodes in the OICD method.
 Here, we use the **MaxCut** problem as an example.